 NOTABLE ACHIEVEMENTS AND AREAS OF IMPROVEMENT

 Saint Mary Star of the Sea School has several notable achievements and areas of improvement over the past three years.

-The wood floor of the gymnasium was refurbished for $9,000 and a new heavy duty tarp and holder were purchased for $5,000 with the use from the capital improvement funds.
+The wood floor of the gymnasium was refurbished for $9,000 and a new heavy-duty tarp and holder were purchased for $5,000 with the use of the capital improvement funds.

 The convent windows were replaced and fully funded by a grant.

 The elementary school windows were replaced and fully funded by grants and donations.

 Saint Mary’s has improved in the area of technology in the past three years, through the purchase of more Smart Boards, upgrading the school-wide wireless system, replacing printers, replacing and upgrading teacher laptops and student computers, and the integration of Chromebooks for middle school and Kindle Fire tablets for the primary grades.

 Primary teachers were provided a three-week training over two summers in the Catechesis of the Good Shepherd early childhood faith formation program.
 Atria are set up in the classrooms and teachers are integrating the training in their religion programs.